MileHacker Logo

 Protecting Nature

 Dehong Prefecture contains various protected areas.
 These focus on biodiversity and unique rainforest ecosystems.
 Support these initiatives by adhering to rules when visiting natural areas.
-Remain on marked paths, do not disturb wildlife, and avoid collecting plants or geological samples.
+Remain on marked paths, do not disturb wildlife, and avoid collecting greenery or geological samples.

 Conservation Guidelines

-• Adhere to regulations in protected areas.
+• Adhere to regulations in nature reserves.

 • Stay on marked paths; avoid disturbing wildlife.